The Chemours (NYSE:CC) Shares Up 5.1%

-A number of research firms have commented on CC.
+Several brokerages recently weighed in on CC.
 Alembic Global Advisors began coverage on The Chemours in a research note on Monday, November 30th.
-They set an “overweight” rating and a $31.00 price objective on the stock.
-BMO Capital Markets raised their price objective on The Chemours from $33.00 to $38.00 in a research note on Tuesday, February 16th.
-Morgan Stanley raised their price objective on The Chemours from $28.00 to $30.00 and gave the stock an “equal weight” rating in a research note on Tuesday, February 16th.
-Royal Bank of Canada upgraded The Chemours from a “sector perform” rating to an “outperform” rating and raised their price objective for the stock from $27.00 to $35.00 in a research note on Friday, January 8th.
-Finally, Citigroup raised their price objective on The Chemours from $27.00 to $29.00 in a research note on Wednesday, February 17th.
-Eight analysts have rated the stock with a hold rating and three have assigned a buy rating to the company.
-The stock presently has a consensus rating of “Hold” and an average price target of $24.36.
+They issued an “overweight” rating and a $31.00 price target on the stock.
+Royal Bank of Canada raised The Chemours from a “sector perform” rating to an “outperform” rating and upped their price target for the stock from $27.00 to $35.00 in a research note on Friday, January 8th.
+Barclays downgraded The Chemours from an “overweight” rating to an “equal weight” rating and boosted their target price for the stock from $26.00 to $28.00 in a report on Friday, December 4th.
+BMO Capital Markets boosted their target price on The Chemours from $33.00 to $38.00 in a report on Tuesday, February 16th.
+Finally, Morgan Stanley boosted their target price on The Chemours from $28.00 to $30.00 and gave the stock an “equal weight” rating in a report on Tuesday, February 16th.
+Eight investment analysts have rated the stock with a hold rating and three have given a buy rating to the company.
+The Chemours has a consensus rating of “Hold” and a consensus target price of $24.36.

-The company also recently disclosed a quarterly dividend, which will be paid on Monday, March 15th.
-Investors of record on Friday, February 26th will be issued a dividend of $0.25 per share.
-This represents a $1.00 annualized dividend and a dividend yield of 3.65%.
+The firm also recently declared a quarterly dividend, which will be paid on Monday, March 15th.
+Stockholders of record on Friday, February 26th will be issued a dividend of $0.25 per share.
+This represents a $1.00 dividend on an annualized basis and a dividend yield of 3.48%.
 The ex-dividend date of this dividend is Thursday, February 25th.
-The Chemours’s dividend payout ratio (DPR) is 39.84%.
+The Chemours’s payout ratio is currently 39.84%.

 The Chemours Company provides performance chemicals in North America, the Asia Pacific, Europe, the Middle East, Africa, and Latin America.
 It operates through three segments: Fluoroproducts, Chemical Solutions, and Titanium Technologies.
 The Fluoroproducts segment offers fluorochemicals, including refrigerants, foam blowing agents, and propellants under the Freon and Opteon brand names; fluoropolymers, such as industrial resins, specialty products, and coatings under the Teflon, Viton, Krytox, and Nafion brands; and fluoroelastomer products under the Viton brand name for electronics, communications, automotive, wire and cable, energy, oil and gas, aerospace, and other applications.